Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2024-06-14-Highlighted Research.md

 <h2> Exploring Digital In-line Holographic Microscopy (DIHM) </h2>

-Digital holographic microscopy is a robust 3D imaging technique used for examining various microscale objects and microfluidic issues.
+Digital holographic microscopy is a robust 3D imaging technique for examining microscale objects and microfluidic issues.
 Specifically, DIHM setup is straightforward and <strong>compact</strong> due to its <strong>single beam path</strong>.
 By numerically reconstructing the depth-wise information from holographic images can be reconstructed to yield the <strong>3D positions</strong> and <strong>2D in-focus intensity images</strong> of objects.
-These reconstructed images are combined into a single image to determine the x and y positions of particles.
+These reconstructed images are combined into a single image to determine the particles' x and y positions.
 The focus function identifies the particle depth with the highest focus value as the z position.

 <div style="display: flex; align-items: center;gap: 10px;">